 Who was the youngest ever boxing world champion?

-The youngest man to win a world title is Wilfred Benitez.
+Wilfred Benitez is the youngest man to win a wold title.
 He became Light Welterweight champ at only 17 years and five months!

 What was the shortest ever boxing match?